Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

     }
     ```

-The following image shows what happens when you run the modified code.
+The following image shows what happens when you run the modified code:

 **Figure: Modified Hello World App**
 |  Startup State|  Clicked State |